WhyN0tD0t/DCDs/README.md

 * **Real-time Simulation:** Physics and logic states are calculated and updated at 60 ticks per second.
 * **Component Library:** Includes standard logic gates (AND, OR, NOT, NAND, NOR) and interactive I/O components (Buttons, Bulbs, Junctions).
 * **Smart Wiring:** Draw wires dynamically.
-The engine uses a spatial garbage collector to automatically clean up orphaned junctions.
+The engine uses a spatial garbage collector to automatically deal with disconnecting wires upon removal of components.
 * **Paged Radial Menu:** Hold a hotkey to open a fast, split-category radial menu.
 Scroll the mouse wheel to flip through component pages instantly.
-* **Infinite Canvas:** Pan with the mouse and zoom with the scroll wheel to build circuits of any size.
+* **Infinite Canvas:** Pan with the mouse(hold right mouse button) and zoom with the scroll wheel to build circuits of any size.
-* **Custom Save Format:** Save and load your circuits using our proprietary .dcd file format.
+* **Custom Save Format:** Save and load your circuits using the .dcd file format.

 ## How to Build (Linux)

 This project uses a "Smart" Makefile.
-You do not need to manually install dependencies like Raylib or ImGui; the Makefile will automatically download and build them for you.
+You do not need to manually install dependencies like Raylib or ImGui; All You have to do is run the Makefile.

 ### Requirements
 * GCC compiler with C++20 module support (g++)